raunaqseth/mac_Clamshell_Mode_without_Power/README.md

 chmod 755 clamshell_mode_0.1.sh
 Run the script through terminal with sudo priviledges sudo ./clamshell_mode_0.1.sh

-For direct Download clamshell_mode_0.1.command if doesnt work provide exec permissions by opening the path in terminal cd Downloads (in Default case as the file will be in downloads) chmod 755 clamshell_mode_0.1.command

 Purpose: This script helps you manage the power settings on your Mac computer.
 Specifically, it allows you to switch between two modes: Default Clamshell Mode and Clamshell Mode without Power.